 Mind Over Murder (Janna Rose Mysteries Book 1)

-Mind Over Murder is the gripping first installment in the Janna Rose Mysteries, blending sharp wit, layered characters, and page-turning suspense in a small town where nothing—and no one—is quite as it seems.
+Mind Over Murder is the gripping first instalment in the Janna Rose Mysteries series by Jake Lynch and Annabel McGoldrick, blending sharp wit, layered characters, and page-turning suspense.

 Excerpt from the book